micag2025/llmed_certification_FineTuneFlow/README.md

-# LLM Engineering and Deployment (LLMED) Certification:Capstone Project: LLM Fine-Tuning & Optimization for Dialogue Summarization (Highlightsum)
+# LLM Engineering and Deployment (LLMED) Certification:Capstone Project: LLM Fine-Tuning & Optimization for Dialogue Summarization (HighlightSum)

 This repository is part of capstone project for the **LLM Engineering and Deployment Certification program** by [Ready Tensor](https://www.readytensor.ai) and it is linked to the publication:**LLMED Certification:Capstone Project:LLM Fine-Tuning & Optimization for Dialogue Summarization (SAMSum)** available on [Ready Tensor](https://www.readytensor.ai).
 This project builds a complete evaluation, selection, and fine-tuning pipeline for small-to-medium open-source language models.
 The objective is to identify the most efficient model for dialogue summarization, then fine-tune it using QLoRA and optimize it for real-world deployment.
 This was achieved using a subset of the Highlightsum dataset.
 This capstone project focuses on fine-tuning and benchmarking large language models for efficient, high-quality conversational summarization.